Education

 Bio

-Holding the UEFA B coaching license since 2019 for both youth and senior players, and with 15 years of experience in youth football in the USA, coaching boys and girls football at various levels.
-Throughout this time transitioning from the role of Coach, Director of Coaching, and Sporting Director at Fremont Youth Soccer Club.
+I am UEFA B coaching licensed since 2019 for both youth and senior players, with 15 years experience in youth soccer in the USA, coaching boys and girls football at various levels.
+Throughout my time at Fremont Youth Soccer Club, I have transitioned from the role of Coach, Director of Coaching, to Sporting and Executive Director.

-Responsibilities have included on field active coaching to support player development, and within the Director role in designing and implementing a game model and aligned coaching curriculum appropriate for the development phases in youth football and learning phases of the individual, while in consideration to support effective coaching practices.
+Core responsibilities include on-field active coaching to support player development, and, within the Director role, designing and implementing a game model and aligned coaching curriculum appropriate for the development phases in youth football and learning phases of the individual, while supporting effective coaching practices.

-While holding positions at Fremont YSC away from the field, returning to practical coaching on the grass with the Manchester City Academy, has been a great opportunity, and career experience.
+As I hold positions at Fremont YSC away from the field, I returned to practical coaching on the grass with the Manchester City Academy.

 I believe coaching to be bigger than the application of soccer actions.
-A holistic approach to include health, nutrition, psychology, and management will bring out the best in coaches, and will help players to keep reaching to maximize their full potential.
-Coaches should raise their bar, work to higher standards, and read outside of soccer on leadership, psychology, and child development to enhance the learning environment.
-Encourage practicing with purpose over quantity, and allowing kids to grow up naturally without the fast tracking of adulthood.
+It's a holistic approach to include health, nutrition, psychology, and management, bringing out the best in coaches, and helping players keep reaching to maximize their full potential.
+Coaches should raise their bar, working to higher standards, and reading outside of soccer on leadership, psychology, and child development to enhance the learning environment.
+I encourage practicing with purpose over quantity, and allowing kids to grow up naturally without the fast tracking of adulthood.
 Allowing kids to experience childhood and failure will build them for their later lives in a working environment, and will encourage an open mindset to continued learning throughout their lives.